Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 Facts, figures and trends

-There are no definitive data for obesity in adults.
 In the absence of definitive data, numbers of adults in Blackpool who may be overweight or obese have been estimated using data from the Health Survey for England (HSE).
-Obesity by age group has been approximated by applying the percentages in each weight category from the 2019 HSE data to the Blackpool population giving the numbers in figure 3.
+Obesity by age group has been approximated by applying the percentages in each weight category from the 2022 HSE data to the Blackpool population giving the numbers in figure 3.

 16-24 25-34 35-44 45-54 55-64 65-74 75+Total